HMuraja/p5-book-review/README.md

   *Review edit button and menu*

 Edit review will open a edit form for the review.
 Edit form is identical to the create form, apart from being prepopulated with the review data.
-Once user is ready clcikgin submit will validate the fields ensuring the all data is filled correctly before sending the data to database.
+Once user is ready clicking submit will validate the fields ensuring the all data is filled correctly before sending the data to database.
 Any errors will be flagged unser the respective field.

-If user wishes to delete the review they just need to clcik on the delete icon on the edit menu.
+If user wishes to delete the review they just need to click on the delete icon on the edit menu.

 ### Popular Profiles

 A panel for popular profiles is displayed on the right hand side, on desktop, and on the top below the navigation menu on mobile view.
 This panel displays the most followed profiles at that time.
-Clciking on any of these profiles will lead to the profile page.
+Clicking on any of these profiles will lead to the profile page.

-If user is signed in, on desktop view, there is a follow button right next to the profile, but on mobile view user needs to clcik to view the profile in order to access the follow button.
+If user is signed in, on desktop view, there is a follow button right next to the profile, but on mobile view user needs to click to view the profile in order to access the follow button.

 <img src="readme/features/feature-popularprofiles-desktop.png" height="300px">
 <img src="readme/features/feature-popularprofiles-mobile.png" height="150px">